Oak Wilt in the Central Texas Landscape

-Oak Wilt is not “caught” by the wind blowing or from another tree in the traditional sense.
-Oak Wilt is caused by a Vector.
-In this case it is the Nitidulid Beetle. (say that three times fast) The beetle lands on a fungal mat formed on an already infected Red Oak tree and carries the disease to a fresh wound, untreated cut, mower injury, weed eater nick, lightening strike, etc, and by simply landing on the fresh-cut wood with the fungus on its feet, infects the tree.
+Oak Wilt is a fungus that is caused by a vector which in this case is the Nitidulid Beetle.
+The beetle lands on a fungal mat formed on an already infected Red Oak tree and carries the disease to a fresh wound, untreated cut, mower injury, weed eater nick, or lightening strike.
+This beetle is attracted to a fresh cut by the fruity smell which it can sense from a 1/4 mile away.
+By simply landing on the fresh-cut wood with the fungus on its feet, it infects the tree.
 The fungus clogs up the vascular system of the tree and in Red Oaks, (having a larger vascular system) it is certain death, usually in about 3 weeks.
 In a white Oak, due to its much smaller vascular system (think of it as drinking from a tiny straw), it can take several months or longer to show signs.

-Check out the National Forestry Service info on Oak Wilt and the manner in which it can spread.
-You can also contact your local Agrilife extension Office to see if they can send out a Master Garden such as myself who is certified in Oak Wilt to diagnose your tree’s problem.
-There is a method to prevent Oak Wilt by infusion where you inject a product called “Alamo Fungicide” (There are other fungicides as well) into the root flairs at the base of the tree, and this process can also be found on Google.
-This is supposed to prevent Oak wilt for up to three years.
+Check out the National Forestry Service for more information on Oak Wilt and the manner in which it can spread.
+You can also contact your local Agrilife Extension Office to see if they can send out a Master Garden such as myself who is certified in Oak Wilt to diagnose your tree’s problem.
+There is a method to prevent Oak Wilt by infusion where you inject a product called “Alamo Fungicide” (There are other fungicides as well) into the root flairs at the base of the tree.
+This process can also be found online.
+This protocol is also supposed to prevent Oak wilt for up to three years if Oak Wilt is in your area.
 Your local Agrilife office may have newly certified volunteers who are able to come train you in how to inject your trees as part of their certification process.

 “Saving the Planet One Yard at a Time”

 quote of the day: “He who plants a tree loves others besides himself.”- Unknown